kasslent/clc-digital-skills/_lessons/module-2.2.md

     border-top: 2px solid red;

-Read more about the Box Model [here](https://www.addedbytes.com/articles/for-beginners/the-box-model-for-beginners/).
-We'll also be revisiting it in Module 3.
+[Read more about the Box Model](https://www.addedbytes.com/articles/for-beginners/the-box-model-for-beginners/).
+We'll be revisiting this concept in Module 3.

 ## Dev tools & designing in the browser

-Getting to know your browser dev tools will be super handy when tweaking styles on your web page.
-You'll be able to try out different CSS styles right in the browser and see the changes update right away rather than flipping back and forth between your editor and browser.
+Getting to know your browser developer tools will be super handy when tweaking styles on your web page.
+You'll be able to try out different CSS styles directly in the browser to see the changes immediately*, rather than flipping back and forth between your editor and browser.

 It's also useful for finding the correct css selectors faster than hunting through your files (or someone else's).

 <img src="{{ site.img }}/module2/inspect-element-css.gif" class="print-hide">

+> * Any changes you make in your developer tools only happen in our browser.
+When you refresh the page, any changes you made will disappear.
+Be sure to copy any changes you make in the developer tools and replicate them in your text editor.

 In Chrome, you can access the tools in 3 ways: